YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 ## How did it affect performance when some portions of images are occluded?

-Where an object was occluded, probability of the corret class dropped significantly, indicating that the model really focused on the location of the object in an image.
+Where an object was occluded, probability of the correct class dropped significantly, indicating that the model really focused on the location of the object in an image.

 ## What was the result on ILSVRC-2012?